nomadkaraoke/python-audio-separator/README.md

 ## Features

 - Separate audio into instrumental and vocal stems.
+- Supports all common audio formats (WAV, MP3, FLAC, M4A, etc.)
-- Ability to specify a pre-trained deep learning model.
+- Ability to specify a pre-trained deep learning model in ONNX format.
 - CLI support for easy use in scripts and batch processing.
 - Python API for integration into other projects.